JasonGrace2282/JasonGrace2282/README.md

 # About Me:
-When I'm not being average, I'm a physics enthusiast, Manim Community Core Dev, a guitarist and an athlete.
+When I'm not being average, I'm a physics enthusiast, Manim Community Core Dev, a Sysadmin at TJ CSL, a guitarist and an athlete.

 ### Favorite Languages
 * Python (3 years)